opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 Using Transformation References
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-It is possible to use in expressions references to any object or effect transformation.
-In this way expressions can be used to create relationships between different transformations belonging to different items that can be both objects or FX.
+It is possible to use in expressions references to any object, effect or Plastic vertex transformation.
+In this way, expressions can be used to create relationships between different transformations belonging to different items that can be of any of the aforementioned types.

 The syntax to create a reference to an object transformation is the following: